AntoineLevyy/holiday_planner/README.md

 - Access the weather forecast for your destination.

 Tools:
-Frontend: streamlit
+-Frontend: streamlit
-API connections: Open AI, Openweather.
+-API connections: Open AI, Openweather.